geishajunkie/geishajunkie/README.md

 - burning LNG generated from a closed
 - loop of sewage waste contained and
 - safely harnessed inside ballistic
+- and static proof containment
+- facilities which supplied an
+- offset source of burning fuel
-- and static free plasma gasification
+- for plasma gasification waste
-- waste to energy and noble gas recycling
+- to energy and noble gas recycling
-- facilities all over the world to
+- facilities all over the world.
-- help create a climate action
+- To help create a climate action
 - alternative to waiting on
 - governments to come up with
 - no other alternative except